freesoftwarefactory/parse-multipart/README.md

 A javascript/nodejs multipart/form-data parser which operates on raw data.

+# note

+this code is not abandoned. i just keep it as its minimum as possible.

 # author

-My name is Cristian Salazar (christiansalazarh@gmail.com) im from Viña del Mar (Chile, South America).
+My name is Cristian Salazar (christiansalazarh@gmail.com) from Santiago Chile (South America).

 I'm an Amazon AWS developper focused in Serverless software development, i call it: the new age of software development.